mobilecoinofficial/forest/imposter/README.md

 ### Medium
 Things for which Personate uses Discord-specific APIs, which will require work to convert for Signal:
-- Follow reply chains
+✓ Follow reply chains
-- Access channel message history
+✓ Access channel message history
-- Modify bot live through direct commands
+✓ Modify bot live through direct commands
 - Store conversation history, etc, in memory
 - Run an improvised adventure scene by scene

 ### Easy
 Things Personate does which are not Discord-specific, and could be imported or mimicked pretty directly:
-- Wrap each conversational turn in a well-engineered prompt
-- Maintain a personality and conversational context from turn to turn
-- Access knowledgebases to get appropriate information into the prompt
-- Access pre-written conversation examples and include appropriate examples in the prompt
-- Filter the resulting prompts for hate speech and other problematic outputs, retrying until it gets something usable
-- Access Python functions and API calls to get an appropriate function, then create a prompt with the function, docstring and args and get a result from the language model
+✓ Wrap each conversational turn in a well-engineered prompt ✓ Maintain a personality and conversational context from turn to turn ✓ Access knowledgebases to get appropriate information into the prompt ✓ Access pre-written conversation examples and include appropriate examples in the prompt ✓ Filter the resulting prompts for hate speech and other problematic outputs, retrying until it gets something usable ✓ Access Python functions and API calls to get an appropriate function, then create a prompt with the function, docstring and args and get a result from the language model

 ## Who should the bot impersonate?
 Suggestions gathered from Forest team and Twitter at large (some were suggested multiple times):
 ```
+Philip K Dick
 Francis Bacon 	    	2
 Adam Sandler
 Marshall McLuhan